johnkeel-thork/TET/Waypoint_Guidelines.md

 "Lodge"

-"Campground" - Either a Camping Park or a spot in the wild where you can camp
+"Campground" - Either a camping park or a spot in the wild where you can camp

 "Airport"

-"Scenic Area" - Worth taking some pictures
+"Scenic Area" - A place worth taking some pictures

 "Church"